opennms-forge/onms-k8s-poc/README.md

 * Kafka cluster for OpenNMS-to-Minion communication.

-* Elasticsearch cluster for Flow persistence.
+* Elasticsearch cluster for flow persistence.

 * Grafana Loki server for log aggregation.

-* Google Filestore or Azure Files for the OpenNMS configuration and RRD files (managed by provider) The documentation recommends 1.21 or later for the CSI driver.
+* [Google Filestore](https://cloud.google.com/filestore) or [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/) for the OpenNMS configuration and RRD files (managed by provider)
+  * The documentation recommends 1.21 or later for the CSI driver.

 * Private Container Registry for custom Meridian Images (if applicable), in case OpenNMS Horizon is not an option.

 * [cert-manager](https://cert-manager.readthedocs.io/en/latest/) to provide HTTPS/TLS support to the web-based services managed by the ingress controller.
+  * A `ClusterIssuer` is required to use it across multiple independent OpenNMS installations.

-* Nginx Ingress Controller
+* Nginx Ingress Controller, as the solution has not been tested with other Ingress implementaions.

 ## Ingress

+The idea of using Ingress is to facilitate access to the OpenNMS UI and Grafana.
+That is not required, although it is a good thing to have.
+Indeed, you could modify the Helm Chart to avoid Ingress altogether (or make it optional) and expose the WebUIs via `LoadBalancer` or `NodePort` services, but that won't be covered here.

-When deploying the Helm Chart names `acme` (remember about the rules for the `namespace`) with a value of `k8s.agalue.net` for the `domain`, it would create an Ingress instance exposing the following resources via custom FQDNs:
+For example, when deploying the Helm Chart names `acme` (remember about the rules for the `namespace`) with a value of `k8s.agalue.net` for the `domain`, it would create an Ingress instance exposing the following resources via custom FQDNs:

 - OpenNMS UI (read-only): onms.acme.k8s.agalue.net
 - OpenNMS Core: onms-core.acme.k8s.agalue.net